Nothile-Moyo-Git/node-frontend/README.md

 > You can read more about useContext [here](https://react.dev/reference/react/useContext)

-**Note: You should use the "useEffect" hook in order to handle this validation**
+**Note: You should use the "useEffect" hook in order to handle this validation.**

 ------